 Awareness and training of Group employees

-The Group has put in place a variety of communication and information channels enabling all employees of TOTAL S.A. and its Subsidiaries to have access to the Action Principles defined by the Group in relation to human rights and fundamental freedoms, health, safety and the environment.
+The Group has a variety of communication and information channels in place, enabling all employees of TOTAL S.A. and its Subsidiaries to have access to the Action Principles defined by the Group in relation to human rights, fundamental freedoms, health, safety and the environment.

-Dedicated human rights and fundamental freedoms training programs have been set up for senior executives, site directors and the employees most exposed to these issues.
-Awareness-raising sessions on these subjects are organized regularly for employees, as is the case at the time of ethical assessments of Subsidiaries.
-In the field of procurement, training modules explaining the Group’s ethical commitments and the Fundamental Principles of Purchasing have also been developed for the Group’s purchasers.
+Dedicated human rights and fundamental freedoms training programs have been set up for senior executives, site directors and those employees most exposed to these issues.
+Awareness-raising sessions are organized regularly for employees, for example as part of an ethical assessment of a Subsidiary.
+Specific training modules explaining the Group’s ethical commitments and the Fundamental Principles of Purchasing have also been developed for the Group’s procurement teams.

 Awareness and training of Suppliers

 The Fundamental principles of purchasing constitute a contractual commitment by Suppliers and are a means to raise awareness amongst Suppliers on HSE and human rights issues.
 They are communicated to Suppliers at the time of their integration in the Group’s Supplier database.
 A brochure explaining these principles in detail is also handed out to Suppliers at annual meetings or events such as the Suppliers Day.
 The Fundamental Principles of Purchasing are also available on the Total website.

 Training efforts are also made towards Suppliers, such as a training on responsible security and the VPSHR is given to employees of security service providers.
 Contracts with these service providers mention compliance with the VPSHR and the need to train their personnel about the VPSHR.
 Additionally, the Security division may deliver this training directly to security service providers.